-- A) Communication and patient partnership - A1, A2, A5
+A Communication and patient partnership - A1, A2, A3, A5

-- B) Knowledge, skills and performance - B1, B2
+B Knowledge, skills and performance - B1, B2, B3

 About the course leader

 David Baker qualified as a physiotherapist in 1999.
-Having specialised in musculoskeletal care David developed an interest in pharmacology and analgesia whilst working between a busy A&E department and a chronic msk pain clinic.
-David qualified as a supplementary prescriber in 2008, and following this he was seconded part-time too City University, London, lecturing in topics including pharmacology of analgesics, Non-medical prescribing and medicines management.
+Having specialised in musculoskeletal (MSK) care David developed an interest in pharmacology and analgesia whilst working between a busy A&E department and a chronic MSK pain clinic.
+David qualified as a supplementary prescriber in 2008, and following this he was seconded part-time too City University, London, lecturing in topics including pharmacology of analgesics, non-medical prescribing and medicines management.
 David has also works free-lance, lecturing extensively around the UK since 2010, on a number of bespoke courses relating to analgesic medications, injectable substances and medicines management issues for physiotherapists and MSK practitioners.
-He works as external examiner at Greenwich University NMP programme.
+He works as external examiner on non-medical prescribing programmes.

 David was one of the first physiotherapists to use his prescribing skills both in the NHS and in private practice.
 David is clinical director of Complete Physio Ltd, a chain of multidisciplinary MSK clinics in the centre of London.

-David is also Chairman of the Association for Chartered Physiotherapists with an interest in Orthopaedic Medicine and Injection Therapy (ACPOMIT) professional network, and also has a specialist interest in ultrasound guided injections, being one of the few physiotherapists in the country to also be dual qualified as an MSK sonographer.
+David is also Chairman of the Association of Chartered Physiotherapists with an interest in Orthopaedic Medicine and Injection Therapy (ACPOMIT) professional network, and also has a specialist interest in ultrasound guided injections, being one of the few physiotherapists in the country to also be dual qualified as an MSK sonographer.
 He is a regular contributor and member of teaching faculty for ‘The Ultrasound Site’.
-Also regular lecturer and examiner on the University of East London Musculoskeletal Ultrasound MSc programme.
+He regularly lecturers and is an examiner on the University of East London Musculoskeletal Ultrasound MSc programme.

 What have previous delegates said about the course?